Philipp-Seifried/Unity-PostProV2-User-LUT-And-Z-Grading/README.md

 ## Compatibility

 Has been tested with Unity 2018.3 and 2019.1 on PC only, but should work on any platform that supports the Post-Processing Stack V2.

-Compatible with the Standard rendering pipeline, LWRP and HDRP.
+Compatible with the Standard rendering pipeline, LWRP and HDRP (HDRP currently only in 2018.3).

 Compatible with Gamma and linear lighting.

 Orthographic cameras have trouble with the *Background Blend Start* and *Background Blend Range* parameters.
 Z-Blending works in principle, but the units are off and for now you need to experiment to set the right blending distance parameters.

 Not tested in VR.

 ## License